opencomputeproject/Security/RoT/Protocol/Challenge_Protocol.md

   Style Guide
   - Make sure to wrap everything to 80 columns when possible.
   - Sentence-ending periods are followed by two spaces.
+  - Hexadecimal integers should be formatted as `0xff`.
 -->
 Project Cerberus: Firmware Challenge Specification
 =====